ceoche/bvalid/README.md

       this.artist = artist;
       return this;
    }

    @Override
    public Comic setAuthor(Author author) { // override parent setter for java 8 style
       super.setAuthor(author);
       return this;
    }

-   @BusinessRule("Artist must be defined if present.") public boolean isArtistValid() {
+   @BusinessAssertion("Artist must be defined if present.") public boolean isArtistValid() {
-      BasicRules.isDefinedIfPresent(artist);
+      DefaultAssertions.isDefinedIfPresent(artist);
    }
 }
 ```

-In the example above, `Comic` will also inherit from the business rule `Author::isAuthorValid`.
+In the example above, `Comic` will also inherit from the business assertion `Author::isAuthorValid`.

 ### Usage with Manual Builder (No annotations)